braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 ##### Adding a user to a subscription group
 You can also subscribe or unsubscribe a user from a given subscription group using the following fields in the traits parameter.

+Use the reserved Braze profile field called `braze_subscription_groups`, which can be associated with an array of objects.
+Each object in the array should have two reserved keys:

+1. `subscription_group_state`: Indicates whether the user is `"subscribed"` or `"unsubscribed"` to a specific subscription group.
-The reserved Braze profile field `braze_subscription_groups` can be attached to an array of objects with the reserved keys `subscription_group_state`, for either the `"subscribed"` or `"unsubscribed"` state, and `subscription_group_id`, for the unique ID of that subscription group, which can be found in the Braze dashboard under `Subscription Group Management`.
+2. `subscription_group_id`: Represents the unique ID of the subscription group.
+You can find this ID in the Braze dashboard under `Subscription Group Management`.

 {% subtabs %}
 {% subtab Swift %}